-- Before you select a mutual fund, you've got to know what your investment goals are.
+- What are your investment goals?
 Are you saving for retirement?
-That means you can afford to be patient, and hold funds through bull markets and bear markets.
+Then you can afford to be patient and hold funds through bull markets and bear markets.
 Are you saving for down payment on a new home?
-That means you may need the cash in a few years, and must be more cautious.
+Then you'll need the cash in a few years and must be more cautious.

 - Make sure that funds fit your investing habits.
-For example, if you want to take advantage of daily ups and downs in the market, you can't use funds as they only trade at the end of the day.
-Furthermore, funds perform based on the skill of their managers, not necessarily the companies bought.
-Make sure you understand the advantages of mutual funds versus stocks.
+For example, if you want to take advantage of daily ups and downs in the market, you can't use funds at all.
+They only trade at the end of the day.

 - Use funds that increase your diversification.
 Having more funds doesn't always increase diversification.
 Many funds own the same stocks.
 Check each fund's major stock holdings to make sure they don't overlap.

-- Will the funds be in a tax-deferred portfolio, such as a 401(k), IRA or Roth IRA?
+- Will the funds be in a tax-deferred portfolio, such as a 401(k), IRA, or Roth IRA?
 Then you don't have to worry about turnover.
-That's how much of the fund is sold and turned-over into new stocks.
-If your fund is subject to capital gains taxes, stay with funds that have a 50% or lower turnover ratio.
+That's how much of the fund is sold and turned over into new stocks.
+If your fund is subject to capital gains taxes, stay with funds that have a 50 percent or lower turnover ratio.
 Otherwise, you'll get taxed on the gains of stocks sold, even if the overall value of the fund drops during the year.

 - "Past performance is no guarantee of future success."
 You'll hear this everywhere, but what does it mean to you?
 It's simply a statement that says looking at how well a fund did in the past doesn't mean it will do the same in the future.
 There's plenty of research that shows 99 percent of funds that outperform the market in one decade fall to the average the following decade.